Ariboux/Workshop3/Partie A/README.md

 ## Project Overview

 This project involves building an API aggregator service that collects predictions from multiple machine learning models and computes aggregated predictions and means across these predictions.
-The models used in this project include a logistic regression model for predicting iris species based on sepal and petal measurements.
+The model is used in this project is a logistic regression model for predicting iris species based on sepal and petal measurements and there is the name of each model used in the json response.

 ## Components

 * Aggregator Service (aggreg.js): This component is responsible for aggregating predictions from multiple models and calculating mean probabilities for each class across all predictions.
 It uses Axios to make HTTP requests to model endpoints, aggregates predictions, and computes mean probabilities.

-* Model Service (app.js): This component serves as the API endpoint for making predictions using a logistic regression model.
+* Model Service (app.js): This component serves as the API endpoint for making predictions using a logistic regression model in my case.
 It receives input parameters (sepal and petal measurements) via HTTP GET requests, invokes the logistic regression model to make predictions, and returns the prediction results in JSON format.

 * Logistic Regression Model (predict.py): This Python script contains code for loading the Iris dataset, training a logistic regression model, and making predictions based on input parameters.
 It uses scikit-learn for model training and prediction.